Attractions

 Gemmayze, Lebanon

-Gemmayze, Beirut - 17.7 km
+Gemmayze, Beirut

 Gemmayze is an old district full of tiny streets and breathtaking historic buildings from the French era.
 The area is mostly known for its bars, pubs, restaurants, and lounges which are scattered around the streets and alleyways.
 Beirut's nightlife is always alive in this area, making "Gemmayze" a household name.